maidsafe-archive/SystemDocs/attacks/README.md

 1. This is a valid act and would not harm the pmid or the chunks.
 2. This is a way to affect the Maid and would cause a (single) user some hassle.
 If the vault were shared the number of users may be increased.
 2a.
 The user may note a vault fault and delete it and create another.
 The affect would be limited to this hassle.
 So it should be easy for a user to do this at the API level.

 ##The attacker becomes a Pmid
 The attack would be thwarted here, as the vault storage devices are heavily monitored by both DM and PM groups.
 The DM groups would equal the amount of chunks held which could be considerable.
-A rouge vault should be detected very fast and de-ranked, becoming useless.
+A rogue vault should be detected very fast and de-ranked, becoming useless.

 ##The attacker becomes a Maid